Guide to 'Pictures From Home' on Broadway, starring Nathan Lane, Danny Burstein, and Zoë Wanamaker

 Where is Pictures From Home playing?

 Pictures From Home is at Studio 54, located at 254 West 54th Street between Broadway and Eighth Avenue.
 The venue was one of the city's most famous nightclubs for nearly 20 years before its conversion into a Broadway theatre.
 The nonprofit organization Roundabout Theatre Company owns the venue and produces shows there; however, other producers can also rent the space for their shows.
 Pictures From Home is not a Roundabout production.

 How long is Pictures From Home?

-Pictures From Home is 2 hours and 10 minutes long, including a 15-minute intermission.
+Pictures From Home is 1 hour and 45 minutes minutes long with no intermission.
 This is an average running time; Broadway plays can run anywhere from 90 minutes to over 3 hours.

 What days is Pictures From Home playing?

 Pictures From Home plays eight performances a week at Studio 54.
 The show runs Tuesday to Sunday, with two performances on Wednesday and Saturdays.
 Pictures From Home does not perform on Monday.
 Visit the Pictures From Home page for an up-to-date performance calendar.